rhdtownsend/mesa-summer-school-2019/docs/_sources/maxilab.rst.txt

-If all went well, the preceding steps will have established that the F and 1-O modes become unstable when the star reaches an age :math:`\approx 7\,{\rm Myr}`, about halfway through its main-sequence evolution.
-Because our model is representative of a :math:`\beta` Cephei star, we expect the :math:`kappa` mechanism operating on the iron opacity bump is responsible for driving the modes toward instability.
+If all went well, the preceding steps will have established that the F and 1-O modes become unstable when the star reaches an age :math:`\approx 9\,{\rm Myr}`, about three-quarters of the way through its main-sequence evolution.
+Because our model is representative of a :math:`\beta` Cephei star, we expect the :math:`\kappa` mechanism operating on the iron opacity bump is responsible for driving the modes toward instability.
 We're going to confirm that this is the case.

 Adding Differential Work to Profile Output
 ------------------------------------------